-We encourage all visitors and volunteers to call the front office ahead of time and make an appointment.
+All visitors and volunteers should call the front office ahead of time and make an appointment.

 Volunteers and visitors are subject to a background check.

 Reporting, Investigation, & Compliant Resolution Procedures

 If parent(s)/guardians or students have a complaint to report, please follow the listed procedures below.
 If you have any questions, please do not hesitate to contact the assistant principal.